This month is Rotary Foundation Month which is probably the most important month to reflect on why we are in Rotary.

 Each year Rotary District 6330 selects one student to receive a Global Grant Scholarship, valued at $30,000 USD, to fund one year graduate-level study at a university outside of Canada or the United States in 2020-2021, leading to a career in one of Rotary’s six areas of focus.

-We are now three months away from our January 17 & 18, Rotary World Peace Conference 2020, in Ontario, California, USA.
-It is amazing, what started as an idea 2 years ago, is now nearly ready for you and your members to attend and participate.
 Nearly 150 experts from across the country and around the world have been secured and are ready to assemble to share their solutions.
 Our six general sessions include a Nobel Laureate Nominee, the CEO of Institute for Economics and Peace, the Chief of Staff of the Peace Corps, a former Ambassador and CEO of the Carter Center, the celebrity spokesperson for World Vision, the celebrity spokesperson for UN Refugee Agency, the father of modern mediation, the CEO of CARE USA, the CEO of Project Concern International, a 2017 Nobel Peace Prize recipient and co-president of International Physicians for the Prevention of Nuclear War, the President of Rotary International and more.

 A Clean Water for Living Summit Saturday, November 16, 2019 9:30 AM gathering, 9:50 AM program starts, 4:00 PM wrap up Ridgetown Campus of the University of Guelph, Ridgetown Ontario Cost: $25.00 per person